btholt/complete-intro-to-react-v8/lessons/02-no-frills-react/B-components.md

 root.render(React.createElement(App));
 ```

 > 🚨 You will be seeing a console warning `Warning: Each child in a list should have a unique "key" prop.` in your browser console.
 React's dev warnings are trying to help your code run faster.
-Basically React tries to keep track of components are swapped in order in a list and it does that by you giving it a unique key it can track.
+Basically, React tries to keep track of components that are swapped in order.
+In a list, it does that by you giving it a unique key it can track.
 If it sees two things have swapped, it'll just move the components instead of re-rendering.

 Replace your `script` tag in your index.html that has all your code in it with `<script src="./App.js"></script>`.
 Leave the two React scripts.